 - 1) successfully complete the designated core course: Geography 5700 3.0: The Making of Asian Studies: Critical Perspectives/Same as Communication & Culture 6135 3.0/ History 5480 3.0/Humanities 6135 3.0/Social Anthropology 5500 3.0/Sociology 6745 3.0 - 2) demonstrate competency in one Asian language relevant to the candidate's research - 3) successfully complete two research papers with clear Asian content (excluding the course paper) - 4) successfully complete fieldwork or other experience in the Asian geographic region or in the Diaspora, normally of at least 12-week duration.
-In exceptional circumstances, archival work or other forms of fieldwork may qualify if this is central to the candidate's http://ycar.apps01.yorku.ca/graduate-diploma.
+In exceptional circumstances, archival work or other forms of fieldwork may qualify if this is central to the candidate's research.